 Beginning in mid-spring semester, the books required for the classes will be listed on WMU course offerings.
 Choose the term "Summer II" and go to two courses:

-- The language of your choice, e.g., Arabic, and then Arabic (ARAB) 5030: Arabic-English Translation Practicum
+- The language of your choice, e.g., Arabic, and then Arabic (ARAB) 5030: Practicum in Translation, Arabic-English

-- World Languages and Literatures, then Language (LANG) 5800: The Theory and Business of Translation
+- World Languages and Literatures, then Language (LANG) 5800: Intercultural Communication: Arabic-American

 Clicking on the course titles will lead you to the list of required books.